harsha-0110/PPPwn-Luckfox/README.md

 - [EchoStrech](https://github.com/EchoStretch) and [BestPig](https://x.com/BestPig) for HEN ports.
 - [0x1iii1ii](https://github.com/0x1iii1ii) for the inspiration for PPPwn-Luckfox.
 - [keschort](https://github.com/keschort) for the kernel config for Luckfox Pico.
+- And to all the Dev's in PS4 Scene.

 ## License
 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.